Why does System Data take so much disk space on Mac?

 How to clear System Data storage

-2. Use built-in Optimize Storage tool
+1. Use the built-in Optimize Storage tool

 For older macOS versions, go to Apple Menu > About This Mac > Storage > Manage.